SciTools/iris/docs/iris/src/userguide/interpolation_and_regridding.rst

 Regridding
 ---------------------------------

-Regridding conceptually is a very similar to interpolation in iris, with the primary difference being that interpolations are based on sample points, where regridding is based on the **spatial** grid of *another cube*.
+Regridding conceptually is a very similar to interpolation in Iris, with the primary difference being that interpolations are based on sample points, where regridding is based on the **spatial** grid of *another cube*.